Always Find and Never Find¶

 Putting the three steps together, we have given PerfectIt this instruction:

-When PerfectIt is running the test for Hyphenation of Phrases, it should warn if it finds the phrase ‘part time’ and it should suggest ‘part-time’.
+When PerfectIt is running the check for Hyphenation of Phrases, it should warn if it finds the phrase ‘part time’ and it should suggest ‘part-time’.

 Clicking on Add creates a new line in the Style Sheet Editor, as shown below: